 6. Handling your own waste needs

-With people and animals producing pounds of it every day, knowing how to manage your waste and make it work for you on a farm is a good skill to have.
-The Pioneers, well the fancy townsfolk later on, had some of the first indoor plumbing and toilets.
+With people and animals producing pounds of “it” every day, knowing how to manage waste, and make it work for you on a farm is a good skill to have.
+It is a nasty business, but proper disposal or even re-use of waste products is essential.

 7. Making your own candles

 Most pioneers were out doing their thing in an era well before the advent of electricity and the light bulb.
 The most reliable source of light was fire, and even though fire is capricious and always dangerous there was no substitute for it at night.

 One of the most predictable and useful sources of light inside a structure that pioneers would typically rely on would be simple candles, typically made from beeswax or tallow.